Lions and Muons: Optimization via Stochastic Frank-Wolfe under Heavy-Tailed Noise: Discussion and Future Directions

 It still remains an open problem whether the heavy-tailed analysis can be modified to account for the noise level $\sigma$ in the bound.
-More precisely, in the absence of noise, the high-probability bounds we have obtained do not adapt to an improved convergence rate as expected in the noiseless setting - unlike the in-expectation bounds we have provided for the bounded variance case.
-Furthermore, it would be worth exploring whether the logarithmic factor $\log \left(T/\delta \right)$ can be improved to eliminate its dependence on $T$.
-We also note that it is an interesting question whether the convergence analysis of this algorithmic framework can be extended to more general norms in Banach spaces, which we leave for future work.
-We believe that it may also be valuable to investigate the dynamics and potential advantages of other algorithmic variants defined within this framework by varying the constraint set.
+More precisely, in the absence of noise, the high-probability bounds we have obtained do not adapt to an improved convergence rate as expected in the noiseless setting, unlike the in-expectation bounds we have provided for the bounded variance case.
+We also note that it is an interesting question whether the convergence analysis of these algorithms can be established under more general norms in Banach spaces.
+Importantly, our theoretical analysis measures the constraint set diameter using Hilbert-space norms.
+Since norms are equivalent only up to dimension-dependent constants in finite-dimensional spaces, incorporating a constraint set defined by a different norm could introduce an explicit dependence on the dimension.
+Another theoretical limitation is that our Stochastic Frank-Wolfe analysis does not extend to the Lion and Muon variants \textit{without} weight decay, since Frank-Wolfe methods inherently address constrained optimization problems.
+A natural next step is to investigate how varying the constraint set can yield new algorithmic variants with potentially improved dynamics and performance, which we leave for future work.